pnp/blog/content/post/office-add-ins-community-call-october-13-2021.md

 **Will the BeforeSave and BeforeClose events be coming for Excel?
 Will the ability to turn AutoSave off and on be coming for Excel?**
-The BeforeClose event is on our backlog, but we don\'t yet have an ETA for when it will be ready.
+The BeforeClose event is on our backlog, but we don't yet have an ETA for when it will be ready.
 The BeforeSave event is not on our roadmap.
 The ability to turn AutoSave off and on is also not on our roadmap.
-Currently, we\'re focusing on building out APIs that apply to all platforms (web, Windows, Mac, mobile.)
+Currently, we're focusing on building out APIs that apply to all platforms (web, Windows, Mac, mobile.)
 These features only apply to desktop platforms because web is AutoSave by default.
-But we\'d like to understand more about your scenario.
+But we'd like to understand more about your scenario.
 Please submit a feature request for this at
 <https://aka.ms/m365dev-suggestions>.